jyliao369/Employee-Tracker/README.md

   ## Tests
   -- How can we test the application --

-  -- When running VS Code make sure the proper modules are installed using "npm i" -- Make sure that node.js is install as that is needed to run the application -- Make sure that you also have mysql installed as that allows the database to be created. it can be installed by using "npm i mysql" in command
+  * When running VS Code make sure the proper modules are installed using "npm i"
+  * Make sure that node.js is install as that is needed to run the application use "npm install node"
+  * Make sure that you also have mysql installed as that allows the database to be created. it can be installed by using "npm i mysql" in command
-  -- Once these modules have been installed, run the application in the command using npm start -- Follow the prompts
+  * Once these modules have been installed, run the application in the command using "npm start"
+  * Follow the prompts

   ## Questions
   -- Have any questions? --